StAwN74/ckSurf-1.18kd-Release/README.md

   - Player & admin commands related issues fixed.
 Some rcon commands (client 0) were fuzzy.
   - Weapons and bots management reviewed to avoid errors & maps crashs.
   - Hooks/events updated, plugin now supports any kind of map.
   - Timer handles and client indexes fixed.
+Still need to look deeper into bot indexes.

 Note: Now you have colored start speed, a fixed goto command by Headline (see changelog), and a slower hud timer.
       I've noticed lighter server weight with this 0.2 secs timer (don't worry for your run, that only makes the server smoother.)